 Summer gave us a long pause until we discovered that she began working with her current lover and producer London On Da Track.
 Summer Walker dropped her highly anticipated studio album “Over It” on October 4th.
 Her new studio album featured big-name artists like Bryson Tiller, Usher, 6LACK, PARTYNEXTDOOR, A Boogie with the Hoodie, Jhene Aiko, and Drake.
 Naturally, I was relatively excited about reading the tracklist… until I found myself analyzing how exactly half of those names could coordinate with Summer Walker (I.E. A Boogie with the Hoodie).

 Straight to the point—I pressed play and instantly noticed something different.
 Naturally, her music still had my head nodding but it didn’t stick like grits like her past projects.
 She continued to give us her intimate themes regarding passions of desire, emotions, and soul but it was very blatant that this was not her “voice”.
 The artists featured on her album seemed to have a “gun to their heads”, providing a lack of substance.
 In my raw and possibly nerve striking* opinion, we did not need Bryson Tiller to extend “Playing Games”, his verse was short and he did not deliver the equal amount of emotion Summer was originally expressing.
 Glossing over the underwhelming verses from the additional artists, I was very disappointed in “I’ll Kill You” which featured Jhene Aiko; I assume I had super high expectations for these two women to be on the same track.
-I was praying for a “Triggered” (original track by Jhene Aiko) mixed with a “Session 36” in the terms of “Nigga-you-got-the-wrong-one-fuck-you-and-im-sad-now” route, but we didn’t get that… yes… my expectations were very high, but I as an individual will not die or go to jail for ANY nigga [chuckles].
+I was praying for a “Triggered” (original track by Jhene Aiko) mixed with a “Session 32” in the terms of “Nigga-you-got-the-wrong-one-fuck-you-and-im-sad-now” route, but we didn’t get that… yes… my expectations were very high, but I, as an individual, will not die or go to jail for ANY nigga [chuckles].
 On a lighter note, her best tracks on the album are “Body”, “Fun Girl” (on some conspiracy theory shit, she really was like “Nah, let me at least get this one track to my day ones”) I felt and heard the Summer Walker which had me obsessed from the beginning.
 We definitely cannot forget “Playing Games” which still held her authentic self with her relatable lyrics of pointing out the fuck shit in shitty relationships.

-I feel as though she did her best to shine through the thickly concentrated mainstream sound she was ordered to provide us.
-I feel as though I can’t be upset with her, my point is that it is very apparent and unfortunate that the industry watering her down, making a huge attempt to make her appeal to the mainstream masses.
+I feel as though she did her best to shine through the thickly concentrated mainstream sound she had to provide us.
+I can’t be upset with her, my point is that it is very apparent and unfortunate that the industry had to water her down, making a huge attempt to make her appeal to the mainstream masses.
 Don’t get me wrong, I am incredibly proud that Summer Walker is hitting these huge milestones she rightfully deserves, she is an amazing artist!
 There is just such a huge contrast in what she gave us from the beginning to now.
 I also want to clarify that I am not discrediting her HARD WORK, it is not easy to appease to the masses all while trying to somewhat keep your original sound.
 One of my friends told me that she made this album for the “Clout Depressed” and I couldn’t agree more… I hope after Summer Walker’s “First and Last Tour” she releases some independent or underground work where she’s being her authentic self again.
 I am genuinely happy that her album is getting the attention it deserves, but I am disappointed that “they’’ made her alter herself… if you know then you know.
 At the end of it all, I wish Summer Walker all the best in her budding career and she deserves all the great things that will come out of this!

 Clout depressed: people who are only sad on the internet.
 [B. Marte]